Skip to content

 Last full day of my trip, but I was not about to slow down!
 On this Monday’s schedule: a visit to the Isle of Bute, and my last run in Scotland for a while…

-I had to get to get onto a ferry in Wemyss Bay, but the station actually was a destination in itself!
+I had to get to get onto a ferry in Wemyss Bay, but its train station actually was an attraction in itself!

-The CalMac ferry Wemyss Bay brought me to Rothesay, on the Isle of Bute.
+The CalMac ferry brought me from Wemyss Bay to Rothesay, on the Isle of Bute.
 It was quite windy on deck, so some people might have seen more of me than I intended!
 The risks of wearing a kilt…

 The Bute Museum is a cute little museum, but you don’t need much more than half an hour to see everything.
-That meant I had to some time left to visit Bonnie Bling, serving coffee from the local Isle of Bute coffee roasters.
+That meant I had to some time left to visit Bonnie Bling, a jewellery maker also serving coffee from the local Isle of Bute Coffee roasters.

 After that Rothesay Castle finally reopened after its lunch break.
 Once again I was confronted with Norwegian king Hakon… In the courtyard they were even flying the Norwegian flag, alongside the Saltire and the Buteshire flag!